 What Is A MAP Sensor?

-Based on this information, the ECU manages the proper air-fuel mixture, proper ignition timing, and efficient combustion for the operation of the vehicle’s engine.
+The MAP sensor sends real-time information about engine load to the ECU, allowing the ECU to make necessary adjustments for performance and emissions.
+Based on the data provided by the MAP sensor, the ECU manages the proper air-fuel mixture, proper ignition timing, and efficient combustion for the operation of the vehicle’s engine.

 Symptoms Of A Bad MAP Sensor

-Symptoms of a bad MAP sensor may include a check engine light, poor acceleration, rough idling, hesitation during acceleration, low fuel efficiency, failed emissions tests, or engine stalling.
+Symptoms of a bad MAP sensor include check engine light illumination, poor acceleration, rough idle, hesitation during acceleration, low fuel efficiency, failed emissions tests, or engine stalling.

-If the engine is operated with a failed MAP sensor for a long time, it may cause some kind of malfunction in the internal parts of the engine.
-Therefore, we will know these symptoms one by one in detail so that you can get help in solving them based on the identification of their symptoms.
+We will go through these symptoms one by one in detail so that you can get help in solving them based on the identification of their symptoms.

 2. Rough Idling